 Let's look at the functional & practical attributes of a great logo:

-A great logo is simple enough to be able to take on the meaning of the brand without adding too much of it's own clutter & detail.
-Unless, the visual details are a big part of the brands heritage.
+A great logo is simple enough to be able to take on the meaning of the brand without adding too much of its own clutter and detail.
+(Simplicity also ensures your logo can scale nicely wherever you use it.)

-Basically you can say that the more visual character and personality a logo mark has itself, the harder it is for the logo to take on the brands personality & meaning.
+But generally, the more visual character and personality a logomark has itself, the harder it is for the logo to take on the brand's personality and meaning.
 Unless of course, they both representing the same.

 A logo has to be easily recognizable.
-Which means, whatever logo mark you design, it has to be a shape that allows for quick recognition.
-Instagram actually does a pretty good job at this with their new glyph.
+This means whatever logomark you design, it has to be a shape that allows for quick recognition.
+Instagram actually does a pretty good job at this.
 While it seems somewhat generic at first, it's easy to recognize from far away.

-As an example, if you can take a pen and paper and roughly draw the Nike logo from the top of your mind within less then 10 seconds, it's a pretty positive attribute for a logo.
-Not that you ever need that, but it's a good exercise to test visual brand recognition to some degree.
-Certainly you wouldn't be able to draw the Coca Cola logo, but most likely you would be able to draw their iconic bottle shape, which serves as much as an icon than their word mark does.
+Or think of the Nike logo.
+Can you take a pen and paper and roughly draw the logo from the top of your mind in less then 10 seconds?
+I'd guess all of us can.
+This a good exercise to test visual brand recognition to some degree.
+You certainly wouldn't be able to draw the Coca Cola logo, but most likely you would be able to draw their iconic bottle shape, which serves as an icon as much as their wordmark does.

-It's fairly simple, a logo should be functional.
+Of course, a logo must be functional.
 Most likely your logo will be used in many different scenarios, from digital to print, motion, physical product design and so on.

-If you can only give away your logo mark to your partners or employees accompanied with a 150 page brand manual, you might want to rethink some of your decisions.
-A great logo mark is flexible in it's application and should be able to be applied by anyone, even if that person is not a designer.
+If you have to give your logomark to your partners or employees accompanied by a 150-page brand manual, you might want to rethink some of your decisions.
+A great logomark is flexible in its application and should be able to be applied by anyone, even if that person is not a designer.

-It's almost like you're designing a toy for kids, thinking about every possible scenario and keeping it so simple, that no one can destroy it, or use it in wrong ways.
+It's almost like you're designing a toy for kids, thinking about every possible scenario and keeping it so simple, no one can destroy it or use it the wrong way.

-A great logo should ideally reflect the time it lives in.
-Ideally it remains fresh & up to date to our current time.
+A great logo should reflect the time it lives in.
+It ideally feels fresh and relevant to its current audience.
 A logo can grow and evolve the same way a human being evolves over time.
-The reason we update a logo or visual identity is because the brand & character behind is changing and we like our visual center piece (the logo) to reflect this change.
+The reason we update a logo or visual identity is because the brand and character behind it changing and we like our visual centerpiece (the logo) to reflect this change.

 The Nike logo evolution above is just an example of how the brand identity has grown over the years.
-In the example of Nike, the changes don't seem too radical to bother you.
+The changes are significant but the visual we all know and recognize remains intact.
+The brand's evolution isn't too radical to bother you.

 Re-brandings and logo changes are difficult and ultimately there isn't a "right" or default way to do it properly.
-When re-branding big companies it all comes down to communication and minimizing risk.
-It also depends on the company & brand itself.
+When re-branding big companies, it all comes down to communication and minimizing risk.
+It also depends on the company and brand itself.
 It's a classic "it depends" kind of scenario.

 The logo of a company is very important, but ultimately it's just a vessel to hold whatever meaning you give to it.
-Having only a beautiful logo is like putting a suit or dress on a person without any substance or character.
+Having only a beautiful logo for a meaningless company is like putting a suit or dress on a person without any substance or character.